mnutt/gilded_age/README.md

 Requirements
 ------------
 Gilded Age requires Safari 5.0 or later.
 You also need a Gilt Groupe account.
+You can [request membership](http://www.gilt.com/ml) or [sign up for an account](http://www.gilt.com/invite/msn) using my invite link.

 Installation
 ------------
-Download the extension from [here](http://github.com/downloads/mnutt/gilded_age/gilded_age-latest.safariextz).
+Download the extension from [here](http://github.com/downloads/mnutt/gilded_age/gilded_age-1.3.1.safariextz).
 If Safari doesn't automatically open it, drag it into Safari to install.
 Then go to [www.gilt.com](http://gilt.com), log in, and see it in action.